joshfire/hookmachine/README.md

 npm start
 ```

-Check the [Configuration] section below to export set the above variables accordingly.
+Check the [Configuration] section below to set the above variables accordingly.

 Once the Hook Machine is up and running, set the WebHook URL of Git repositories that the Hook Machine should manage on GitHub to `[Hook Machine HTTP address]/github/callback?secret=[HOOK_SECRET]` and start pushing.